linagora/openpaas-esn/doc/REST_community.md

 ## DELETE /api/communities/{community_id}/members/{user_id}

-Delete the user from a community ie leave the community.
+Delete the user from a community i.e. leave the community.

 Notes: